Zennoon/alx-higher_level_programming/0x00-python-hello_world/README.md

 because if we just write ./$PYFILE, the python file might not be executable which would result in an error.

-1-run_inline: This script starts the interpreter kind of in a non-interactive mode by just passing it a command to run using the -c option.
+1-run_inline: This shell script starts the interpreter kind of in a non-interactive mode by just passing it a command to run using the -c option.

-2-print.py: This script prints exactly "programming is like building a multilingual puzzle.
+2-print.py: This script prints exactly \"programming is like building a multilingual puzzle.
 The concept that alx wanted us to practice here is mainly figuring out how to print the quotation marks with print, which is done by escaping via \.

+3-print_number.py: This python script prints a formatted string which includes a number stored in a variable using f-strings and the print function.